 - Your Federal medical assistance percentage plus 25 percentage points.

-State-incurred administrative costs for NATCEPs are also reimbursed at the enhanced rate for the same period of time. , the NF costs and State-incurred administrative costs incurred for NATCEPs reimbursed at the normal administrative matching rate of 50 percent
+State-incurred administrative costs for NATCEPs and CEPs are also reimbursed at the enhanced rate for the same period of time.
+As of October 1, 1990, the NF costs and State-incurred administrative costs incurred for NATCEPs and CEPs are reimbursed at the normal administrative matching rate of 50 percent.

-o Section 6901(b)(5)(B) of OBRA 1989 provides that no expenditures for NATCEPs , whether incurred by NFs or the State, are allocated to Medicare before October 1, 1990.
+o Section 6901(b)(5)(B) of OBRA 1989 provides that no expenditures for NATCEPs or CEPs, whether incurred by NFs or the State, are allocated to Medicare before October 1, 1990.

 B. FFP for Nursing Facility Costs.--The NF costs for training and competency evaluation of its nurse aides must be identified separately from other NF costs incurred in furnishing services to Medicaid recipients.
+These costs include any charge for training and/or the cost of the competency evaluation plus necessary textbooks and other required course materials.
+It could also possibly include the cost of transportation of the aide to the training or testing site if this cost is considered as a necessary expense.
 When submitted to you for reimbursement, claim these expenditures as State administrative costs on Form HCFA-64.

 Prior to October 1, 1990, there is no allocation of these NF costs to private pay patients or Medicare.
-During the period July 1, 1988 through , these NF costs are reimbursed as State Medicaid administrative costs at the enhanced rate.
+During the period July 1, 1988 through September 30, 1990, these NF costs are reimbursed as State Medicaid administrative costs at the enhanced rate.